antoinepod/R-Type/Documentation/Server.md

 Those commands are serialized and sent as bytes to the server.
 (thanks to Network/Serialization cpp and hpp files)

+You can find all the actions send and the Network/Data folder.

 Server-Replies

 The server replies with an serialized std::vector<IObject> (see Network/Objects folder)